Cessna: Postwar boom

 Cessna returned to commercial production in 1946, after the revocation of wartime production restrictions (L-48), with the release of the Model 120 and Model 140.
 The approach was to introduce a new line of all-metal aircraft that used production tools, dies and jigs, rather than the hand-built tube-and-fabric construction process used before the war.

 The Model 140 was named by the US Flight Instructors Association as the "Outstanding Plane of the Year" in 1948.

 Cessna's first helicopter, the Cessna CH-1, received FAA type certification in 1955.

 Cessna introduced the Cessna 172 in 1956.
 It became the most produced airplane in history.
 During the post-World War II era, Cessna was known as one of the "Big Three" in general aviation aircraft manufacturing, along with Piper and Beechcraft.

 In 1959, Cessna acquired Aircraft Radio Corporation (ARC), of Boonton, New Jersey, a leading manufacturer of aircraft radios.
 During these years, Cessna expanded the ARC product line, and rebranded ARC radios as "Cessna" radios, making them the "factory option" for avionics in new Cessnas.
 However, during this time, ARC radios suffered a severe decline in quality and popularity.
 Cessna kept ARC as a subsidiary until 1983, selling it to avionics-maker Sperry.

 In 1960, Cessna acquired McCauley Industrial Corporation, of Ohio, a leading manufacturer of propellers for light aircraft.
 McCauley became the world's leading producer of general aviation aircraft propellers, largely through their installation on Cessna airplanes.

 In 1960, Cessna affiliated itself with Reims Aviation of Reims, France.
 In 1963, Cessna produced its 50,000th airplane, a Cessna 172.

 Cessna's first business jet, the Cessna Citation I, performed its maiden flight on September 15, 1969.

 Cessna produced its 100,000th single-engine airplane in 1975.

 In 1985, Cessna ceased to be an independent company.
-It was purchased by General Dynamics Corporation and became a wholly owned subsidiary.
+It was purchased by General Dynamics.
 Production of the Cessna Caravan began.
 General Dynamics in turn sold Cessna to Textron in 1992.

 Late in 2007, Cessna purchased the bankrupt Columbia Aircraft company for US$26.4M and would continue production of the Columbia 350 and 400 as the Cessna 350 and Cessna 400 at the Columbia factory in Bend, Oregon.
 However, production of both aircraft had ended by 2018.